 Safety guidelines whilst on a game drive include:

-- If you need to make a “bush toilet stop” please ask your guide, and he / she will stop and scout the area for you, before pointing to the most favourable bush or tree for you to use as cover!
+•If you need to make a “bush toilet stop” please ask your guide, and he will stop and scout the area for you, before pointing to the most favourable bush or tree for you to use as cover!
 Good luck

-On a Safari Walk: Your walking safari is conducted by qualified trails guide, who is armed with a high calibre at all times.
-It is particularly important to listen to your guide at all times during walking activities.
+On a Safari Walk: Your walking safari is conducted by qualified trails guides, who are armed with a high calibre at all times.
+It is particularly important to listen to your Walking Safari, Kruger Park guide at all times during walking activities.

 Walks are conducted in single file, with a maximum of 8 guests per walk.
-Your guide will be in the lead.
+Your guide will be in the lead as well as his back up trails guide.
 Please keep up with the group and do not stop or wander away from everyone.

 Guests should keep relatively quiet during a walk.
 Hand signals are important during a walking safari – your guide may have to communicate with you using signals – “stop”, “walk on”, “be quiet” and so forth.
 This will all be explained when your guide gives you a thorough safety briefing before you start walking.